-Bitcoin (BTC) is a digital currency that is stored in an electronic wallet, which can be accessed by using your private key.
+BTC is a digital currency that is stored in an electronic wallet that can be accessed by using a private key.
 However, you don’t have to do this directly.
-A wallet app automatically uses a private key to sign the outgoing transactions for you and also generates wallet addresses for you using that key.
+A wallet app automatically uses a private key to sign the outgoing transactions and generate wallet addresses for you.

-The device on which your Bitcoin wallet is stores the private key, not the coins themselves.
+The device containing your Bitcoin wallet stores the private key, not the coins themselves.
 Your coins are stored on the Bitcoin blockchain, and your private key is required to authorize transfers of those coins to another person’s wallet.

-There are several different forms of Bitcoin wallets that cater to different requirements and vary in terms of security, convenience, accessibility and more.
-Full-node wallets cater to decentralization and support the Bitcoin network, and there are mobile wallets that offer built-in cryptocurrency exchanges and convenient QR code scanners, among other kinds of functionality, depending on the wallet you use.
+For instance, full-node wallets cater to decentralization and support the BTC network, and there are Bitcoin mobile wallets that offer built-in cryptocurrency exchanges and convenient quick response (QR) code scanners, among other kinds of functionality, depending on the wallet you use.

 Types of Bitcoin wallets

-For those actively using Bitcoin on a daily basis, paying for goods in shops or making trades face-to-face, a mobile crypto wallet is an essential tool.
-It runs as an app on your smartphone, storing the private keys and allowing you to pay for things, trade and store crypto with the phone.
+For those actively using Bitcoin to pay for goods in shops or make trades face-to-face daily, a mobile crypto wallet is an essential tool.
+It runs as an app on your smartphone, storing the private keys and allowing you to pay, trade and store crypto with the phone.

 Moreover, some apps make use of the smartphone’s near-field communication feature, or NFC, which means users can simply tap their phone against the terminal without having to provide any information at all.

-Mobile wallets take advantage of simplified payment verification technology, as they only operate with small subsets of the blockchain, relying on trusted nodes in the Bitcoin network to ensure that they have the correct information.
+Mobile wallets take advantage of simplified payment verification technology, as they only operate with small subsets of the blockchain that rely on trusted nodes in the Bitcoin network to ensure that they have the correct information.

 The disadvantage is that these trusted nodes have control over the coins and transactions, which counters Bitcoin’s trustless philosophy.
 Nevertheless, these wallets are necessary for mobile phones due to their limited system resources, but this is a potential downside of having easy access to funds.

 Furthermore, as another byproduct of being a convenient on-the-go solution for Bitcoin storage, mobile wallets are prone to malware and hacking.
-Moreover, you can lose control of your wallet if someone simply gains access to your mobile device, especially if there is no two-factor authentication enabled.
+You can lose control of your wallet if someone simply gains access to your mobile device, especially if there is no two-factor authentication enabled.

-Two-factor authentication (2FA) is a second layer of protection where you enter a code in addition to your username and password to log in.
+Two-factor authentication (2FA) is the second layer of protection where you enter a code in addition to your username and password to log in.
 A key difference between a 2FA code and a password is that the 2FA code is either sent to your email or phone via SMS to help verify that it is you trying to log in.
-A more secure 2FA method is to use an authenticator app, such as Google Authenticator, FreeOTP or Authy, because it’s invulnerable to SIM swap attacks or email hacks.
+A more secure 2FA method is to use an authenticator app, such as Google Authenticator, FreeOTP, or Authy because it’s invulnerable to SIM swap attacks or email hacks.

 There’s a large variety of Bitcoin wallet apps for devices running on Android and iOS.
 They are light wallets that don’t download the entire blockchain to your phone or tablet but may still scan the blockchain to calculate your balance.
-Be wary of scams and counterfeit wallet apps.
-There are many out there that will steal your private keys.
+Be wary of scams and counterfeit wallet apps, as there are many out there that will steal your private keys.

 Web wallets (exchange wallets)

-Web wallets store your private keys on a server, which are constantly online and controlled by a third party.
-Different services offer different features, some of which can link to mobile and desktop wallets and replicate your addresses across the devices you own.
+Web wallets (a form of Bitcoin hot wallet) store your private keys on a server, which are constantly online and controlled by a third party.
+Different services offer different features, some of which can link to mobile and desktop wallets, and replicate your addresses across the devices you own.

 Much like mobile wallets, e-wallets enable their users to access their funds on the go from any device connected to the internet.
 The organizations running the website can gain access to your private keys, thus gaining total control of your funds.